rylewww/Modeling-The-NBA-Leap/README.md

 <img src="https://github.com/rylewww/Modeling-The-NBA-Leap/blob/main/Images/3D_plot.png" alt= "NBA HOF Image" width="800" height="600">

 ## Modeling Process
 After EDA and feature engineering processes it was time to begin our modeling process.
-I employed r4ecursive feature elimination to reduce our total number of features down from over 200 to 13.
+I employed recursive feature elimination to reduce our total number of features down from over 200 to 13.
 Then, in efforts to best understand what statistics highlight young NBA players potential growth to All NBA stars, the models I focused on were all interpretable.
 Additionally, they were all grid-searched to best tune our hyperparameters and scored based on the 'precision' metric to best reduce our false positives.

 <img src="https://github.com/rylewww/Modeling-The-NBA-Leap/blob/main/Images/models.png" alt= "NBA HOF Image" width="600" height="300">

-The Random Forest model produced the best results with an Accuracy score og 94.5% and a Precision score of 75%.
+The Random Forest model produced the best results with an Accuracy score of 94.5% and a Precision score of 75%.
 Below shows the associated confusion matrix and which features the model found most important when identifying future All NBA players.

 <p float="left">
   <img src="https://github.com/rylewww/Modeling-The-NBA-Leap/blob/main/Images/RF_CM.png" width="450" height="400" />